bochiwalritik/lifeexp-who-analysis/README.md

 ## Specific Objective(s)
 Listed below are the specific objectives that we decided to analyse and learn more about

-1)Analysation of life Expectancy of all the Countries in the period 2000-2015
+1) Analysation of life Expectancy of all the Countries in the period 2000-2015

 When examined has the life expectancy of all the countries together increased/ decreased from the start of 2000 – 2015?
 Justify why has it increased/reduced

-2)Schooling's impact on Life expectancy
+2) Schooling's impact on Life expectancy

 Do you believe that the teaching of a healthy lifestyle in schools is having an impact on the life expectancy rate?

-3)Developed vs Developing nations
+3) Developed vs Developing nations

 When compared and analysed which among them have a higher average life expectancy rate(Developing vs Developed)?
 Justification of the result